RossMeikleham/Brainfuck-Erlang/README.md

 Some Brainfuck interpreters written in Functional programming languages.

+Brainfuck is an esoteric language, more information can be found on it [here](http://en.wikipedia.org/wiki/Brainfuck)

 # Erlang
 -  From the command line enter the erlang shell by typing `erl`